hummusonrails/personal-site/src/posts/2023-05-22-codespaces-for-workshops.md

 ![Prebuild Option in GitHub](assets/images/posts/codespaces_workshops/github_menu_option_for_prebuilds.png)

-This seems simple enoguh, yet if someone doesn't have *any* experience with GitHub it can be still quite overwhelming.
+This seems simple enough, yet if someone doesn't have *any* experience with GitHub it can be still quite overwhelming.
 Think about it.
 Just to get to that point, you need to create a GitHub account, fork the repositority, enter into its options, navigate to the Codespaces section of those options, and enable Prebuilds.
 That is a lot of steps for someone who has never used GitHub before.

 I wanted to make this as manageable as possible, so I included a step-by-step guide in a Google Doc, that included pictures similar to the above that walked attendees through that process from creating an account all the way until they enabled the prebuild.